broadwayinc/skapi-documentation/api-reference/database/README.md

         };
         tags?: string | <string>[]; // Only alphanumeric and spaces allowed.
 It can also be an array of strings or a string with comma separated values. reference?: {
-            record_id?: string; // ID of the record to reference. allow_multiple_reference?: boolean; // default: true, When false, other users can only reference this record once. reference_limit?: number | null; // default: null, Set to 0 to block other records to reference this record, null for no limit.
+            unique_id?: string; // Unique ID of the record to reference.
+If given, will override the record_id. record_id?: string; // ID of the record to reference. allow_multiple_reference?: boolean; // default: true, When false, other users can only reference this record once. reference_limit?: number | null; // default: null, Set to 0 to block other records to reference this record, null for no limit.